SchmidtDSE/afscgap/inst/paper.md

 Finally, offering a single function entry-point into the library, this "facade" approach allows the user to interact with these systems without requiring client code to reflect deep understanding of the library's mechanics, a goal furthered by compilation of "standard" Python types to Oracle REST Data Service queries [@facade].

 ## Zero catch inference
-"Negative" or "zero catch" uses the following algorithm:
+"Negative" or "zero catch" inference enables scientists to conduct a broader range of analysis.
+To achieve this, the package uses the following algorithm:

  - Paginate while records remain available from the API service.
    - Record species and hauls observed from API-returned results.